testmyagent/test-my-agent/README.md

 ## Architecture

-test-my-agent operates on a self-sustaining loop:
+Pump402 operates on a self-sustaining loop:

 1. **Narrative Mining**: Scrapes crypto Twitter for trending topics
 2. **Token Generation**: Creates new token concepts based on trends